October 18, 2021

 Once you have remediated any issues with a missed detection, it is important to circle back and rerun your tests.
 This step will validate that changes made have resulted in a successful detection.

 It is good practice to document your test process and the attack emulations you have run.
 We recommend that you rerun your tests monthly or quarterly.
 Updates and changes are constantly made within your environment.
-Different coverage gaps could appear, increasing risk to your organisation.
+Different coverage gaps could appear, increasing risk to your organization.
 Continuous testing will allow you to track your defenses over time and identify gaps in security coverage.

 Lastly, we have worked with our Datto RMM team to build an RMM Component that automates five attack techniques to emulate LockBit Ransomware techniques.
 This is available now in the Datto ComStore.